Variance modifiers limitations

 returns Any?

-as result in methods like get
+as a result in methods like get

 or removeAt

-but also expects Any?
+, but it also expects Any?

-as an argument to methods like add
+as an argument for methods like add

 or set